arielherself/espresso/README.md

 <strong>Russia</strong> launched more than 70 missiles on Ukraine in its second strike in a matter of days, damaging energy infrastructure in Kyiv, the capital, and elsewhere, killing at least three.
 Kherson, in southern Ukraine, was left without power and Kharkiv, in the east, saw its electricity, heating and water supplies cut.
 General Valery Zaluzhny, the head of Ukraine’s armed forces, [has told <em>The Economist</em>](https://te.arielherself.xyz/ukraines-fateful-winter) that the Russians are preparing for a major Russian offensive in the next few months, including “another go at Kyiv”.

-A congressional committee tasked with investigating the Capitol riot of January 6th 2021 will reportedly recommend that former-president <strong>Donald Trump</strong> be charged with insurrection.
+A congressional committee charged with investigating the Capitol riot of January 6th 2021 will reportedly recommend that <strong>Donald Trump</strong> be charged with insurrection.
 The Department of Justice, which would handle such a prosecution and is conducting its own probe, is not obliged to follow the suggestion.
-Mr Trump denies any wrongdoing; a spokesperson called [the proceedings](https://te.arielherself.xyz/united-states/2022/06/10/congresss-capitol-riot-hearing-confirms-donald-trumps-complicity) “show trials”.
+The former president denies any wrongdoing; a spokesperson called [the proceedings](https://te.arielherself.xyz/united-states/2022/06/10/congresss-capitol-riot-hearing-confirms-donald-trumps-complicity) “show trials”.

 Polls opened in <strong>Tunisia’s</strong> first parliamentary elections since the legislature was closed by Kais Saied, the country’s president, in July 2021.
 The opposition is boycotting the vote, decrying it as a farce designed to cement Mr Saied’s control.
 It is unclear how many Tunisians will turn out—a referendum on [constitutional reforms](https://te.arielherself.xyz/international/2022/08/25/dictators-and-utopians-are-fond-of-fiddling-with-constitutions) granting the president unchecked power attracted only 28% of eligible voters.